By DAVE GREGG

-You’ll find no prolonged bouts of artistic navel gazing on this cd.
+You’ll find no prolonged bouts of artistic navel-gazing on this cd.
 This is music that’s meant to entertain.
-The soloists are impressive throughout and they improvise with a searing inventiveness.
-The band, a literal paragon of swing, is a powerhouse of top players that perform with precision and authority.
+The soloists are impressive throughout, and they improvise with a searing inventiveness.
+The band, a veritable paragon of swing, is a powerhouse of top players that perform with precision and authority.
 But don’t let that intimidate you.
 Listening to this band is a true pleasure.

 With selections from a diverse repertoire that’s equally facile with standards from the American songbook to pop hits by Sting, you could say that the Jeff Benedict Big Big Band offers a little something for everyone here.

 The recording starts off with Come On In, a minor blues composed and arranged by David Caffey, a longtime jazz educator and arranger.
 The work plays around with a pesky three-note motif that’s developed throughout the piece, almost obsessively at times, till the rousing conclusion.
 The chart swings hard and the band makes the unequivocal argument that this is an ensemble worthy of your attention.
 Jeff Benedict, a fluent improviser and accomplished lead alto player, takes the first solo.
 Charlie Richard follows, offering his own jazz musings on the baritone sax.